3.2. Cost Estimation in Single-Table Query

 3.2.2.1.
 Start-Up Cost

-The start-up cost of the index scan is the cost of reading the index pages to access the first tuple in the target table.
+The start-up cost of an index scan represents the cost incurred by reading index pages to access the first tuple in the target table.
 It is defined by the following equation:

 3.2.2.2.
 Run Cost

-The run cost of the index scan is the sum of the CPU costs and the I/O (input/output) costs of both the table and the index:
+The run cost of an index scan is the sum of the CPU and I/O costs for both the table and the index:

 $$ \begin{align} \text{'run cost'} &= (\text{'index cpu cost'} + \text{'table cpu cost'}) + (\text{'index IO cost'} + \text{'table IO cost'}). \end{align} $$